Recommended links for student teachers X

 child is still at the primary stage, approach your child's school and find out what they are using to teach your child to read.
-Most schools nowadays are using 'Letters & Sounds' (L&S); a very basic synthetic phonics programme hastily produced by the government in 2007 as a non-compulsory, stop-gap/fall-back programme for schools.
+Most schools in England are using 'Letters & Sounds' (L&S) nowadays.
+L&S is a very basic synthetic phonics programme hastily produced by the government in 2007 as a non-compulsory, stop-gap/fall-back programme for schools.
 Unfortunately, even if your child's school is using L&S or another DfE recognised synthetic phonics programme, there is no guarantee that their teachers know how to teach it properly.

 The **majority of teachers, due to poor training, a disinclination to change their ways or, possibly, an ideologically-based aversion to the direct and discrete teaching of phonics, are still teaching synthetic phonics incorrectly; they will send home lists of high frequency words (HFWs) for your child to memorise as whole shapes and provide them with non-decodable books**for independent reading practice.
-Moreover, many KS1 teachers dutifully teach all-through-the-word phonics decoding in a daily dedicated phonics lesson but then expect children to use multi-cueing (guessing) strategies to decode words when literacy activities take place at other times during the school day such as in guided reading.
+Moreover, many KS1 teachers dutifully teach phonics decoding in a daily dedicated phonics lesson but then expect children to use multi-cueing (guessing) strategies to decode words when literacy activities take place at other times during the school day, such as in guided reading.
 For a significant minority of children, this is a recipe for confusion and failure.

 **Only 27% of the schools which took part in the phonics reading check pilot in 2011 said that they taught phonics systematically, as opposed to teaching children mixed methods such as picture clues and sight memory to read words (DfE.
 Dec 2011) That the majority of schools continue to teach children to use multiple decoding strategies, rather than synthetic phonics, was confirmed in independent reports produced by the NFER in 2013 and 2014.